pokulabs/verify-human/README.md

 # Verify Human

 Verify Human lets an AI agent complete a flow only after a real human approves it with a one-time code.
+Zero dependencies.

-The main use case is AI-assisted user signup: an agent asks your API to create an account, Poku sends a code to the human, the agent collects that code from the human, and your app provisions the account after verification succeeds.
+A primary use case is AI-assisted user signup:
+1. An agent asks your app API to create an account
+2. Poku sends a code to the human
+3. The agent collects that code from the human and sends it back to your API
+4. Your app provisions the account after verification succeeds.

 The same pattern can also support workspace invitations, trial activation, delegated admin setup, sensitive configuration changes, or any flow where an agent needs verifiable human approval.

 Supported channels are `email`, `sms`, `whatsapp`, and `call`.